-The Samsung Digital Cockpit now presents six displays, exactly double the number of its initial arrangement of three displays; with a new Independent Passenger Display and two Rear Seat Displays, ensuring personalized passenger entertainment irrespective of their given position in the vehicle.
-It has further been equipped with Driver Monitoring System (DMS) and Occupant Monitoring System (OMS) to smartly deduce the needs of the drivers and passengers alike, for personalized adjustment of their environment, including their screen settings and seat position.
+The Samsung Digital Cockpit now presents six displays, exactly double the number of its initial arrangement of three displays, with a new Independent Passenger Display and two Rear Seat Displays, ensuring personalized passenger entertainment irrespective of their given position in the vehicle.
+It has further been equipped with Driver Monitoring System (DMS) and Occupant Monitoring System (OMS) to smartly deduce the needs of the drivers and passengers alike for personalized adjustment of their environment, including their screen settings and seat position.

-Coming to an elaboration on the screens, the three screens in the anterior of the Digital Cockpit is meant for the driver, and provides important information and settings related to driving.
+Coming to an elaboration on the screens, the three screens in the anterior of the Digital Cockpit is meant for the driver and provides important information and settings related to driving.
 The Cluster Display in front of the driver, for its part, caters to information like speed and oil gauge and has a layout customizable according to the driver’s preference.

-The Centre Information Display locates itself between the driver and the front passenger, and showcases Bixby and SmartThings services for cars, besides apps like navigation and music.
+The Centre Information Display locates itself between the driver and the front passenger and showcases Bixby and SmartThings services for cars, besides apps like navigation and music.
 The Control Display is below this and controls air conditioning and sound volume, setting the functions on the knobs of the Digital Cockpit, etc. Passengers can also connect their smartphones to their display using In-vehicle Samsung DeX and use the display to attend to documents and emails on the move.

 So far as safety is concerned, the Samsung Digital Cockpit has been equipped with features like Samsung Electronics’ Exynos semiconductor, the Mirror Replacement Vision System, Front Facing Camera, and Driver Monitoring System to ensure a safe driving experience.
-The Mirror Replacement Vision System has been repositioned to the front left and right sides of the vehicle, the places where users look when changing lanes, and it has been equipped with the ability to identify moving objects to The Front Facing Camera analyses the conditions of the roads ahead to provide drivers with all the information about road conditions before they decide to make any sudden movement on intersections or change lanes.
+The Mirror Replacement Vision System has been repositioned to the front left and right sides of the vehicle, the places where users look when changing lanes, and it has been equipped with the ability to identify moving objects The Front Facing Camera analyses the conditions of the roads ahead to provide drivers with all the information about road conditions before they decide to make any sudden movement on intersections or change lanes.